 The other organizations participating in this rulemaking are taking the following stances:

-ACEEE, NRDC and ASAP are taking the same position as PG&E on this rulemaking.
+ACEEE, NRDC, and ASAP are taking the same position as PG&E on this rulemaking.

 The CEC has emailed us to let us know that they will be urging DOE not to proceed with a capacity based standard.
 Since the majority of furnaces in California are under 65 kBtuH the capacity standards will not provide significant savings for California.